The Office of the General Counsel comprises over 1,750 dedicated attorneys at headquarters and at operating components.

 - representing the Department in venues across the country, including in the immigration courts of the United States.

-The Office of the General Counsel is made up of lawyers at headquarters on the general counsel's immediate staff, and lawyers working in the operating components.
+The Office of the General Counsel is made up of attorneys at headquarters on the general counsel's immediate staff, and attorneys working in the operating components.

 Each headquarters division is headed by an associate general counsel.
 Subdivisions within each headquarters division are headed by Assistant General Counsel:

 - Legal Counsel.
 Provides legal review, guidance, and support on significant litigation matters, including coordinating with Department of Justice and serves as the Department's expert on statutory authorities, including analyzing existing powers and assessing the impact of pending legislation.
 Provides legal support on privacy and civil rights and civil liberties issues, and responds to significant inquiries from Congress and the U.S. Government Accountability Office.